 Child Care Assistance Program Frequently Asked Questions

-Q. Who can apply for programs or services?
+Q. Who can apply for program?

-Q. Whom do I contact if I have additional questions prior to applying for programs or services?
+Q. Whom do I contact if I have additional questions prior to applying for the Child Care Assistance Program?

 Q. What are the requirements for providers?

 A provider must be one of the following types to receive payment from the Child Care Assistance Program:

 - Licensed provider - care is provided in a home or facility setting.